samsquire/ideas2/README.md

 * Hamachi

-# 74. Peer to peer system administration
+# 74. Community system administration

-A Reddit like website where each post is a system administration task.
-Visitors to the website can vote on system administration tasks that need to be done based on system metrics.
+A Reddit like website for managing large fleets of servers in a peer to peer way.
+Each post represents an adminsitration task and potentially a script or Ansible task.
+For example, in the backup part of  the website, there's a post for carrying out general system backups and a nested tree of actual backups.

 # 75. Community Idea: Optimist community

-A community of ideas of things that would be nice to have in the future.
+A community of thoughts of "wouldn't it be nice if".

 See my repository https://github.com/samsquire/society for my model of society.